BinaryChaosTV/notes/POP_OS.md

 Follow the preferences found in my [Terminal Documentation](TERMINAL.md).

 ## Audio Settings
-As of 22.04, [[#PipeWire]] is now the default sound driver.
-We'll use [[#PulseAudio]] modules to route our sound device connections in PipeWire to provide us the flexibility that [JACK](JACK.md) would have provided in the past.
+As of 22.04, [PipeWire](#pipewire) is now the default sound driver.
+We'll use [PulseAudio](#pulseaudio) modules to route our sound device connections in PipeWire to provide us the flexibility that [JACK](JACK.md) would have provided in the past.

 ### PulseAudio
 #### PAVUControl
-Additionally to the [[#Sound Input Output Device Chooser]], PulseAudio Volume Control (PAVUControl) is a great tool which allows you to select which device is used for each application (Just not two at the same time).
+Additionally to the [Sound Input Output Device Chooser](#sound-input--output-device-chooser), PulseAudio Volume Control (PAVUControl) is a great tool which allows you to select which device is used for each application (Just not two at the same time).
 You can also disable some unused devices in this application, such as Digital Cables or unused HDMI sound cables.
-PAVUControl is a great tool to change the default audio device for some applications which don't allow you to pick your device within the application itself (such as Firefox or [[#Spotify]]).
+PAVUControl is a great tool to change the default audio device for some applications which don't allow you to pick your device within the application itself (such as Firefox or [Spotify](#Spotify)).
 To install, simply type the following in a terminal:

 	sudo apt install pavucontrol

 ### PipeWire
 [PipeWire website](https://pipewire.org/)
 As of Pop_OS 22.04, PipeWire is now the default audio driver for the distribution.
-PipeWire is a happy middle between the simplicity of PulseAudio and the complexity of [[JACK]], built for the average user.
+PipeWire is a happy middle between the simplicity of PulseAudio and the complexity of [JACK](JACK.md), built for the average user.

-The best way I've found to configure PipeWire is to set it up similarly to [[JACK]], minus some of the extra fluff required by [[JACK]] to function properly.
-As such, the only tools I use for my audio is [QJackCTL](JACK.md#qjackctl) and [[#PAVUControl]].
+The best way I've found to configure PipeWire is to set it up similarly to [JACK](JACK.md), minus some of the extra fluff required by [JACK](JACK.md) to function properly.
+As such, the only tools I use for my audio is [QJackCTL](JACK.md#qjackctl) and [PAVUControl](#pavucontrol).

 In order to set up PipeWire for my needs, we need to create a script to add new virtual cables each time we boot our PC (they don't persist on reboot).
 Create a new script file called `pipepulse.sh`, and paste the following inside: